dapr/docs/daprdocs/content/en/developing-applications/building-blocks/cryptography/cryptography-overview.md

 Similar to how Dapr offers an abstraction on top of secret stores, Dapr offers an abstraction layer on top of key management services or vaults (for the rest of this document referred to as "vaults").

-Dapr includes a set of components ("built-in cryptography" components) that:
+Dapr includes a set of cryptographic components that:
 - Perform cryptographic operations within the Dapr sidecar
 - Can be used when key vaults are not available

 With these components, cryptographic operations are performed within Dapr's own cryptographic engine, again without exposing keys to your application.

-Both kinds of components, either those leveraging key vaults or using the built-in cryptopgrahic engine in Dapr, offer the same abstraction layer.
-This allows your solution to switch between various vaults and/or built-in cryptography components as needed.
+Both kinds of components, either those leveraging key vaults or using the cryptopgrahic engine in Dapr, offer the same abstraction layer.
+This allows your solution to switch between various vaults and/or cryptography components as needed.
 For example, you can use a locally-stored key during development, and a cloud vault in production.

 ### Cryptographic APIs